Place Blanche

+History

 On 23 May 1871, during the Bloody Week at the end of the Paris Commune, when Versailles troops entered Paris to retake it for the French Third Republic, the Place Blanche was defended by 120 communard women.
 Among them were Béatrix Excoffon, Elisabeth Dmitrieff, Nathalie Lemel, Blanche Lefebvre, and Malvina Poulain.
 They held back General Clinchant's troops at a barricade before retreating, exhausted and out of ammunition, to Place Pigalle.
 Those who could not retreat were executed on the spot, among them Blanche Lefebvre.